 This module introduces the particular challenges and opportunities of epidemiology in large routine health care databases, such as the Clinical Practice Research Datalink.
 Lectures and practical sessions will cover protocols and approvals, data management and longitudinal analysis, and interpretation of findings.
 Students will explore and analyse data using Stata software.
 Special topics include sample size considerations in very large databases, a view from the protocol reviewers’ perspective and an introduction to specialist study designs.
 Participants will apply their new knowledge and skills to a large database research project and produce a study protocol.

-Tutors include Professor Richard Stevens, Chair of one of the CPRD's Research and Data Governance (RDG) Expert Review Committees (ERC) and member of the Central Advisory Committee (CAC), and Dr Clare Bankhead, Head of the Nuffield Department of Primary Care Health Sciences CPRD Group, who host the University’s access to CPRD.
+Tutors include Professor Richard Stevens, Chair of one of the CPRD's Research and Data Governance (RDG) Expert Review Committees (ERC) and member of the Central Advisory Committee (CAC), and Professor Clare Bankhead, Head of the Nuffield Department of Primary Care Health Sciences CPRD Group, who host the University’s access to CPRD.
 Module coordinators Dr Emily McFadden and Dr Margaret Smith both have extensive experience in the use of routine healthcare data for research.
-Emily is a Department Lecturer and senior statistical epidemiologist within the Centre for Evidence-Based Medicine.
+Emily is a Department Lecturer and senior statistical epidemiologist within the Centre for Evidence-Based Medicine, Chair of one of the CPRD's Expert Review Committees and a member of the Central Advisory Committee.
 Margaret is a senior statistician and epidemiologist within Oxford’s CPRD research group.
 Both are members of (different!)
 CPRD RDG Expert Review Committees.